open/close all folders

 - Prince's title track from 1981's "Controversy".
 A ridiculously catchy Pop-Funk/Electro-Funk song about myths, hoaxes, and mentioned controversy about the singer.

-- Self Inflicted by Katy Perry.
-It's about a girl in a bad relationship that can't end it for whatever reason.
+- Self Inflicted is about a girl in a bad relationship that can't end it for whatever reason.
 The tune is upbeat, but one may interpet the tune as what the singer is pretending to feel, while the lyrics are how the singer really feels.

 - "Chained To The Rhythm": A catchy dance pop song about how we're distracting ourselves from the problems of the world by mindlessly dancing to catchy pop songs.

 - A specialty of Melanie Martinez's.
-Similarly to Marina & the Diamonds, she has a talent for mixing sweet-sounding, catchy tunes with chilling lyrics.
+She has a talent for mixing sweet-sounding, catchy tunes with chilling lyrics.
 Special mention goes to Sippy Cup, a mellow, melodic song about an alcoholic mother who murders her cheating husband and puts cough syrup in her daughter's sippy cup.
 Jesus.

-- Speaking of Marina and the Diamonds, she is possibly the queen of this trope.
+- Marina & the Diamonds is possibly the queen of this trope.
 The most prominent examples come from her second album, Electra Heart, an electropop piece of all things, about the stereotypes of females within American pop culture, from the point of view of a dead-eyed celebrity named Electra Heart.
 Special mention goes to Living Dead, a beat-dropping dance song about how Electra only feels alive when she pretends she is dead, and Fear and Loathing, a soft, twinkling tune about how Electra no longer wants to feel as though she is constantly exploding with self-loathing and terror.

 - Oh No! from her first album, an upbeat new wave-ish song, is definitely the worst case.
 Throughout Electra Heart most of the lyrical dissonance is clear.
 Oh No! is about Marina having absolutely nobody in the entire world who loves her due to her own ruthless ambition; she exclaims 'Oh No!' when she realises she has become the shallow pop diva she always wanted to be, crossing the Despair Event Horizon.
 It is all framed as a retro self-empowerment bop.